berendeirazvan/task_manager/README.md

 another path for the process if the access is denied or the path is incorrect
-- there is also a Linux version of this application located on the Linux branch
+- there is also a Linux version of this application located on the linux branch